digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

       -p 14250:14250 \
       jaegertracing/all-in-one:1.22.0

-If you prefer not to use Docker, it is also possible to download the binary for your specific OS at `Download Jaeger <https://www.jaegertracing.io/download/#binaries>`_.
-Unzip the file and then simply run the binary titled `jaeger-all-in-one` (no need for providing any arguments to it).
+If you prefer not to use Docker, you can download the binary for your specific OS at `Download Jaeger <https://www.jaegertracing.io/download/#binaries>`_.
+Unzip the file and then run the binary `jaeger-all-in-one` (no arguments are needed).
-By default Jagger will expose port `16686` for its UI which can be seen in a browser window, and port `14250` to which Canton will report trace information.
-Please make sure to properly expose these ports.
+By default, Jaeger will expose port `16686` (for its UI, which can be seen in a browser window) and port `14250` (to which Canton will report trace information).
+Be sure to properly expose these ports.

-Please make sure that all Canton nodes in the network report to the same Jagger server in order to have an accurate view of the full traces, and that the Jaeger server is reachable by all Canton nodes.
+Make sure that all Canton nodes in the network report to the same Jaeger server to have an accurate view of the full traces.
+Also, ensure that the Jaeger server is reachable by all Canton nodes.

 Sampling
 ~~~~~~~~

-It is also possible to change how often spans are sampled (i.e. reported to the configured exporter).
-By default it will always report (``monitoring.tracing.tracer.sampler.type = always-on``).
-It can also be configured to never report (``monitoring.tracing.tracer.sampler.type = always-off``, although not super useful).
-And it can also be configured so that a specific fraction of spans are reported like below:
+You can change how often spans are sampled and reported to the configured exporter.
+By default, it will always report (``monitoring.tracing.tracer.sampler.type = always-on``).
+You can configure it to never report (``monitoring.tracing.tracer.sampler.type = always-off``), although this is less useful.
+Also, you can configure only a specific fraction of spans to be reported as follows:

 ::